coiby/WuGroup/README.md

-# Wu Group's Cluster Guide
+# User Guide of Wu Group's Cluster

 This file serves as your book's preface, a great place to describe your book's content and ideas.